-Name of the Programme Bachelor of Arts Programme Code SIUAPHI Name of the Department Philosophy Class Semester Course Code Course Name No. of Lectures/PER WEEK Credits Marks TYBA V SIUAPHI 55 Formal Logic 60 4 40 + 60 = 100
+Cla s Semester Course Code Course Name No. of Lectures Credits Marks TYE A V SIUAPHI 55 Formal Logic 60 4 60 + 40 = 100

-- Determine use of arguments, evaluation and logical errors in improving language proficiency. - Inculcate logical justifications that guide thinking.
+Learning Objectives - Determine use of arguments, evaluation and logical errors in improving language proficiency.
+Inculcate logical justifications that guide thinking.

 - 1. Discuss fundamental concepts in logical reasoning.
 Explain the importance of categorical propositions and immediate inferences for problem solving. - 2.
-Evaluate the nature, mood, and figure of syllogistic reasoning with the help of Venn diagram. - 3.
+Evaluate the nature, mood and figure of syllogistic reasoning with the help of Venn diagram. - 3.
 Illustrate proficiency of thought in daily life with understanding of fallacies.
 Appraise alternate logical systems to facilitate critical thinking.